 I don't feel comfortable sending my child to school in person due to COVID-19.
 Is the STPPS Virtual School an option for my child?

 The STPPS Virtual School is an option for parents who do not feel comfortable sending their child to school in person.
-Students will be expected to remain enrolled in the STPPS Virtual School for a minimum of one semester.

 Is the STPPS Virtual School a response to COVID-19?

 Before the COVID-19 situation began, plans were being made to open a full-time virtual school to help meet the changing needs of our families and community.
 The coronavirus re-confirmed the need for a virtual school option, and we were able to expedite our plans to launch the virtual school in time for the 2020-2021 school year.
 The STPPS Virtual School provides flexibility and benefits for our students and families in various situations beyond the coronavirus.

 Is the STPPS Virtual School the same as distance learning mentioned as a possible learning model being planned for schools depending on the phase the state is in when school starts?

 No. The STPPS Virtual School is a full-time virtual school that students enroll in to receive instruction through an online learning platform.
 With the distance-learning model being planned as an option if students cannot return to school in person, students remain enrolled in their traditional school, and learning is shifted to distance learning with their teacher through Google Classroom.
 The STPPS Virtual School began at the start of the school year, and operation will not be dependent on state phases or learning model the rest of the district is using at a given time.

 My child has an IEP.
 Are special education services provided through the STPPS Virtual School?